mongodb/mongodb-atlas-kubernetes/docs/api-docs-generated.md

         <td><b>diskIOPS</b></td>
         <td>integer</td>
         <td>
-          Target throughput desired for storage attached to your Azure-provisioned cluster.
+          Target IOPS (Input/Output Operations Per Second) desired for storage attached to this hardware.
+Only configurable for Gen 2 instance sizes.

  Change this parameter if you:

-- set `replicationSpecs[n].regionConfigs[m].providerName` : `Azure`.
-- set `replicationSpecs[n].regionConfigs[m].electableSpecs.instanceSize` : `M40` or greater not including `Mxx_NVME` tiers.
+- set `"replicationSpecs[n].regionConfigs[m].providerName" : "GCP"`.
+- set `"replicationSpecs[n].regionConfigs[m].electableSpecs.instanceSize"` to a Gen 2 instance size (`"M30_GEN_2"` or greater).

 The maximum input/output operations per second (IOPS) depend on the selected `.instanceSize` and `.diskSizeGB`.
-This parameter defaults to the cluster tier's standard IOPS value.
+This parameter defaults to the standard IOPS value for the selected `.diskSizeGB`.
 Changing this value impacts cluster cost.<br/>
         </td>
         <td>false</td>